interactive-sonification/pya/README.md

 pya is a package to support creation and manipulation of audio signals with Python.
 It uses numpy arrays to store and compute audio signals.

-  * Website: --
-  * Documentation: see examples/pya-examples.ipynb and help(pya)
+  * Documentation: see examples/pya-examples.ipynb for a quick tutorial and [Documentation](https://interactive-sonification.github.io/pya/index.html)
   * Source code: https://github.com/interactive-sonification/pya

 It provides: